LetsBlend/Tokyoland/README.md

 ## ❤️ Love goes out to

-- By boy [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim) for the original color inspiration
+- My boy [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim) for the original color inspiration
 - The Hyprland community making a desktop environmant satisfying to use.

 ---